ictinnovations/ictagent/README.md

   Enter the Url of communication server i.e Api Url, Username and Password, Test Credentials button.
 Click the Test Credential button to test your credentials.
 If all of these fields are valid then a success message will appear and the extensions will be automatically updated.
-  If an error message displays then again fill the required fields with correct credentials.
+  If an error message displays then again fill the required fields with correct credentials. here you will find more details in this regard

 ### Select Extension
   To get the updated list of extensions click the Refresh button it will load the extensions.